How Do Fit, Styling, Use, and Structure Define the 5 Pant Types?

 Structured waistbands, pressed creases, controlled drape, and refined fabrics help core pants hold a cleaner line.

-Core wardrobe planning becomes clearer when core pant types act as the structured foundation of the outfit.
+Core wardrobe planning becomes clearer when core types act as the structured foundation of the outfit.

 Figure: core pant structure supports pant type comparison without turning the guide into a product page.